Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Methodology

 \subsection{Graph Construction}

-Following our PGB framework, we implement an efficient graph construction method based on co-occurrence principles from TextGCN~\cite{yao2019graph}.
-Our graph consists of two types of nodes representing tokens and documents, corresponding to the node sets $\mathcal{S}$ and $\mathcal{D}$.
+Following our PGB framework, we implement an efficient graph construction method based on word co-occurrence principles. { Our pipeline consists of two stages.
+In the first stage, we capture the dependencies among words/tokens.
+As shown in Figure~\ref{fig:pomdp}, a word-dependency graph (solid lines) is constructed using a sliding window.
+In the second stage, we add document nodes and connect them to the corresponding words (dashed lines).
+During testing, we similarly add test-document nodes to the existing word-dependency graph.} Finally, our graph consists of two types of nodes representing tokens and documents, corresponding to the node sets $\mathcal{S}$ and $\mathcal{D}$.
 As specified in our framework, tokens are initialized with one-hot features and documents with zero vectors.

 To construct edges that capture textual relationships, we consider both document-token connections and token co-occurrences.
 The adjacency matrix $A$ is defined as: